Watch the Birdie (1950 film): Plot

 Rusty Cammeron is a clumsy photographer in debt who owns a shop with his father and grandfather.
 After speaking with a customer, Rusty hatches a plan to try to take candid pictures of the rich and famous.
 While attempting to photograph heiress Lucia Corlane, Rusty loses his expensive camera.
 Lucia feels somewhat responsible for the mishap and likes Rusty.
 She arranges for him to take pictures and film of her business interest, a new housing subdivision called Lucky Vista.

 Rusty fumbles the assignment but unknowingly films Lucia's estate's manager Grantland Farns and a banker named Shanway discussing their stake in Lucky Vista and how they are going to swindle Lucia.
 Rusty snaps publicity photos of the glamorous Miss Lucky Vista, a woman who has been paid by Farns and Shanway to stage a compromising situation with Rusty for Lucia to witness.
 Rusty realizes that he has the incriminating film evidence and rushes to rescue Lucia from the crooks and to redeem himself.
 Rusty and Lucia are chased as they try to reach the police station.
-On the way, they decide to get married.
+On the way, they decide to marry.